hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

   (1981), Igor Irodov.
 A concise introduction to physics in the Soviet style.
 - *Out of the Labyrinth* (2007), Ellen and Robert Kaplan.
 A playful book about the Harvard maths circle and its philosophy, discovered near the end of writing this post.
-A very similar message about exploration and play.
+A spiritually related message about exploration and play.
 - [*The Myth of Ability*](https://jumpmath.org/jump/en/book_myth_ability)
   (2003), John Mighton.
 An exposition of the JUMP method and the